IsraelShowell/Prioritask-Task-Management/README.md

 - While in the venv, install the requirements.txt file
 - Run: flask app.py

+# Contributor Roles:
+ - Israel Showell; Full Stack-Developer, Database and Server Manager; Implemented the Back-End, bare bones Front-End, Database, and Server via PythonAnywhere

 # Version History:
 # V-0.10: (9-27-24)
+# Contributors: Israel Showell
 Initial Version <br>
 Uploaded to Github <br>

 # Version History:
 # V-0.20: (9-29-24)
+# Contributors: Israel Showell
 Added in app routes and templates <br>
 Users can make an account, login, and reset their password <br>

 # Version History:
 # V-0.30: (10-21-24)
+# Contributors: Israel Showell
 Developed the Task creation, editing, and deleting functions <br>
 Blueprint for the next task management functions are in development <br>

+# Version History:
+# V-0.40: (10-24-24)
+# Contributors: Israel Showell
+Developed the Task completion, filtering, sorting and searching functions <br>
+Preparing to begin first rounds of testing and UI/UX improvement by adding in css folder <br>

-# Current Features as of V-0.30:
+# Current Features as of V-0.40:
-- Version 0.30 is an internal development version, the official release version will be 1.00!
+- Version 0.40 is an internal development version, the official release version will be 1.00!

 # Future Features to Implement:
-- Task managemnt functions such as adding, editing, deleting, etc
+- Task managemnt functions such as adding, editing, deleting, etc - Done!
 - Profile management functions such as setting a new password and changing a username
 - UI and UX needs to be implemented to streamline the web application